bweiler89/fantasia_build_and_run/README.md

 I like the docker desktop GUI, so I use went to docs.docker.com for the mac install

 Once docker is installed, build a dockerfile so that you can build singularity within the container.
-This may take some work to get the packages and dependencies needed
+This may take some work to get the all the packages and dependencies needed

 This was created using a Mac OS M1 chip, which requires Rosetta